‘Singing the strong light works of engineers’Walt Whitman, ‘Passage to India’

 Turning the Screw: Literature, Technology and Culture, is a Leverhulme Trust Research Fellowship led by Professor John Gardner.
 The aim of the project is to investigate connections between engineering and literary cultures in the first half of the nineteenth century.
 In this period technological advances and workshop practice led to the creation of worldwide standards.
 A machine-driven world has existed since.

 This project analyses how engineers and writers engaged in ideas surrounding economy, speed, revolutionary experimentation, and the transmission of power.
 The research begins in 1798 with the arrival of the lead-screw lathe and ends in 1851 with the Great Exhibition, an event which showcased the results of half a century of innovation and standardisation.

 Poets and Machines

 The Romantic period saw much experimentation in literary and engineering cultures.
 Texts can transmit power from the written word to physical action.
-When Shelley wrote verse on the condition of Britain he thought people would read the poems and then take action.
-Strangely, when he wrote his most radical poetry, Shelley was also engaged in making a steam ship.
+When Shelley wrote verse on the condition of Britain he thought people would read the poems and consequently would then act.
+Oddly, when he wrote his most radical poetry, Shelley was also engaged in making a steam ship.
 Steamers were rare, and Shelley was amongst the few making one at this time.
 It was a hugely ambitious undertaking, which pushed the technology of the period.
 Creating poetry and ships might appear to be very different.
 However, for Shelley both poems and machines could move people.

 Novels and Machines